truenas/documentation/content/CORE/CORETutorials/Storage/Pools/StorageEncryption.md

 NOTE: An unencrypted pool with an encrypted dataset also shows this icon: ![UnecryptedPoolEncryptionDatasetIcon](/images/CORE/12.0/unecrypted_pool_encrypted_dataset.png "Unencrypted Storage Pool with an Unencrypted Dataset")
 {{< /hint >}}

-Encrypted datasets can only be locked and unlocked when secured with a passphrase instead of a keyfile.
+You can only lock or unlock encrypted datasets when they are secured with a passphrase instead of a key file.
 Before locking a dataset, verify that it is not currently in use, then click <i class="fa fa-ellipsis-v" aria-hidden="true" title="Options"></i>&nbsp; (Options) and **Lock**.

 ![StoragePoolsDatasetLockOptions](/images/CORE/12.0/StoragePoolsDatasetLockOptions.png "Dataset Locking Options")